Ian McMillan (footballer)

-John Livingstone "Ian" McMillan (born 18 March 1931) is a Scottish former footballer who played for Airdrieonians, Rangers and the Scotland national team.
+John Livingstone "Ian" McMillan (18 March 1931 – 16 February 2024) was a Scottish footballer who played as an inside forward for Airdrieonians, Rangers and the Scotland national team.

-Playing career
+Club career

 McMillan was born in Airdrie.
 Nicknamed "The Wee Prime Minister" (he shared a variant of his surname with the incumbent of the era), he started his career with local club Airdrieonians in 1948 where he would go on to become a club legend.
 He scored 102 goals in 249 league appearances over ten years for the club in this spell, in the role of scheming inside-forward (a creative midfield position in today's football parlance).